top of page

 Meet Our Pastor!

 The Rev. Mary Shelley Bruce has presided over the congregation since June 2017.
-She has made growing the congregation and community outreach her priorities and has worked with both local officials and community members.
+Previously a Pastor of St. Paul's AME Zion Church in Ellenville, New York, she has made growing the congregation and community outreach her priorities and has worked with both local officials and community members.

 She is an ordained minister in the AME Zion Church and has many years experience.